 Capital Credits—A Powerful Return on Your Investment

-This year, your Board of Trustees has authorized the return of $412,273.00 in retired capital credits (also known as patronage capital) for the unretired 39% of the year 1994, 100% of the year 1995, and 52% of the year 1996.
-This retirement (and subsequent check issued to you) represents your monetary credit based on how much you paid BEC for electric service during those years.
-“On behalf of the Beartooth Electric Cooperative Board of Trustees, it’s a privilege for Beartooth Electric to retire Capital Credits to our members-owners,” said Kevin Owens, General Manager.
-“It clearly demonstrates our commitment to our members.”
+This year, your Board of Trustees has authorized the retirement of capital credits (also known as patronage capital) totaling $404,459.
+The retirements are for allocations from the remaining 48% of the year 1996, 100% of the year 1997, and 50% of the year 1998.
+If you were a BEC member during those years and purchased electricity, you will receive a check.
+This check represents your monetary credit based on how much you paid BEC for electric service during those years.
+“On behalf of the Beartooth Electric Cooperative Board of Trustees, it’s a privilege for Beartooth Electric to issue capital credit checks,” said Kevin Owens, General Manager.
+“It demonstrates our commitment to our members.”

-What are the steps to receiving a capital credit refund?
+What are the steps to receiving a capital credit retirement check?

-Step 1: When you sign up for electric service with Beartooth Electric, you become a member-owner of the cooperative.
-As you purchase electricity from the cooperative, you build equity in it.
+Step 1: When you sign up for electric service with Beartooth Electric, you become a cooperative member-owner.
+As you purchase electricity from the cooperative, you build equity.

-Step 2: Each year, Beartooth Electric designates a portion of what you pay in purchases to your Capital Credits account.
-This is called an allocation.
-The amount of the allocation is determined by using a multiplying factor that is common to all members.
+Step 2: Each year, Beartooth Electric designates a portion of what you pay in electricity purchases to your capital credit account—called a capital credit allocation.
+The allocation is determined by using a multiplying factor that is common to all members based upon the total purchases for that year.
 This ensures each member’s allocation is a fair and equitable percentage.

-Non-taxable Income: Capital credit retirements are a return of money paid for electricity in a previous year and are generally not taxable income for residential consumers.
+Non-taxable Income: Capital credits are a return of money paid for electricity in a previous year and are generally not taxable income for residential consumers.
 Commercial and industrial consumers should discuss any capital credits retirements with their tax advisers.